-Gas Quant Weekly - Discretionary funds trimmed over 20k lots in TTF
+Gas Quant Weekly - Discretionary funds further trimmed their net-long position by over 20k lots in TTF

 Usually available only to our Gas Quant Analytics subscribers as a weekly update, this insight is now open for download.